 Consequences of petrol and diesel price hike

-Hike in fuel price also has a direct adverse effect on the revenues of a few industries like tyres and fertilizers as the retail prices of their outputs shoot upwards.
-However, if you look at the financials of oil producing companies in India, there is no doubt in saying that they do enjoy a gala time during such period.
+A hike in fuel prices also has a direct adverse effect on the revenues of a few industries like tires and fertilizers as the retail prices of their outputs shoot upwards.
+However, if you look at the financials of oil-producing companies in India, there is no doubt in saying that they do enjoy a gala time during such a period.

 Therefore, will the banks have adequate funds to advance the businesses?
 Not really!
 Can the corporate organizations listed in NSE and BSE comfortably raise capital through IPO and FPO?
 Certainly not!
 Will the Asset Management Companies of Mutual Funds have an adequate corpus to pour into the market?
 No, my friend, they won’t have!

 Further, the price of petrol and diesel can be controlled if we lay emphasis on a few points.
-Firstly, price controlling mechanism has to be adopted either partially or fully.
-The half of Retail Prices of fuels in India consists of taxes and duties.
+Firstly, the price-controlling mechanism has to be adopted either partially or fully.
+The half of Retail Prices of fuels in India consist of taxes and duties.
 The government (both central and state) does need to look into the matter.
 It would also be great if the OMCs can try to witness some of the price burdens that the ultimate consumers have to bear in our nation.

-Finally, the consumption of petrol and diesel in India in terms of US Dollar is even higher than the GDPs of many small nations across the globe.
+Finally, the consumption of petrol & diesel in India in terms of US Dollars is even higher than the GDPs of many small nations across the globe.
 And that’s why the government and the people need to consider petrol and diesel price hike in India seriously.